 Keeping your emotions in check also means avoiding the temptation to spend within your own lane and means.

-Financially savvy people never stop educating themselves, and are constantly investing in their financial education.
-Staying informed, reading new books on money management, strategy and consulting with financial professionals are all ways you can continually learn, apply, review, and adapt for successful wealth building.
-In the end, educating yourself means recognising that you are the one responsible for your financial destiny.
+Financially savvy people never stop educating themselves and are constantly investing in their financial education.
+Staying informed, reading new books on money management, strategy and consulting with financial professionals are all ways you can continually learn, apply, review, and adapt to successful wealth building.
+In the end, educating yourself means recognizing that you are the one responsible for your financial destiny.